 What is stormwater runoff?

-Stormwater runoff is the rain that flows over the ground and into the City’s storm sewer system or directly into places like Blacks Run and other streams, rivers and lakes.
+Stormwater runoff is the rain and snowmelt that flows over the ground and into the City's storm sewer system or directly into Blacks Run and other waterways.
 In undeveloped areas such as grasslands and forests, the surface flow of water is slowed by vegetation; some of the water then seeps into the ground.
-In urban areas, buildings, roads, parking lots, and other impervious surfaces decrease the abundance to soil and vegetation, resulting in increased amounts and faster flow of storm water runoff.
-A storm water drainage system is necessary to channel this runoff out of urban areas and reduce the occurrence of flooding.
+In urban areas, buildings, roads, parking lots, and other impervious surfaces do not allow for rain and snowmelt to soak into the ground.
+This results in faster flow of runoff.
+Stormwater runoff picks up pollutants such as oil, dirt, chemicals, and lawn fertilizers and carries them to Blacks Run and waterways, where they seriously harm water quality.

 What is the problem with stormwater runoff?